The Printed Image

 Black & White Prints

 My black and white images are printed in my studio using an advanced black ink system called Piezography.
+Because I print them when they are ordered, turn around time for my BW prints is a bit longer than for my color prints.
 The 9 cartridges in my Epson printer are replaced with 9 black ink carts, each carrying a different shade of black carbon selenium ink.
 This range of black shades enables the print to have a tonal range and detail fidelity that far exceeds other glicee' processes as well as traditional silver printing.
 The results are absolutely stunning.
 As soon as I tried this process in my studio I was hooked and haven’t looked back.
 If you want to know more about the technique, please check out the source material at piezography.com